-The internal risk limit for the Solvency II capital ratio on Proteq Levensverzekeringen NV level amounts to 140%.
+The internal risk limit for the Solvency II capital ratio on Proteq level amounts to 140%.
 When determining the Solvency II capital ratio, the loss absorbing capacity of deferred tax assets may be set off against the Solvency Capital Requirement.
-Tax offsetting (Loss Absorbing Capacity of Deferred Taxes) in the SCR is applied at 0% for VIVAT and her legal insurance entities, except for legal entities with a net Deferred Tax Liability (net DTL).
-In these cases tax offsetting equals the net DTL-position, for Proteq this amounts to € 2 million.
+Tax offsetting (Loss Absorbing Capacity of Deferred Taxes) in the SCR is applied at 0% for Proteq.